 The mysterious nature of dreams have inspired so many to study and understand their presence and meaning that they are, in fact, considered a natural phenomena.
 Throughout history, dreams have been a source of guidance, mystery and divinity and though we may never know all the answers to dreams and dreaming, we do know that regardless of what they are or where they come from, dreams beckon to us to look within for answers.

 Dreaming is a very personal experience.
-As your Life Coach, I will help you to make a conscious choice to connect with your higher self, through your dreams.
+As your Coach, I will help you to make a conscious choice to connect with your higher self, through your dreams.
 Join with me.

 To see some examples of amazing creations and inventions by people who listened to their dreams, just click here for Dream Inspired Creations.